Latter-day Commentary

-A life-long Southern Californian (born in Covina) and active member of the LDS Church, Tim has been happily married to Carol for over 30 years.
-We have one adult son who lives near his parents here in beautiful Camarillo, the home of a former state mental hospital, now the newest state university.
+A life-long Southern Californian (born in Covina), Tim has been happily married to Carol for over 42 years.
+We have one adult son who lives and works not far from his parents, here in beautiful Camarillo, the home of a former state mental hospital, now the newest state university.
+Carol and I are pleased our son has chosen to follow in his dad’s footsteps as a network engineer.

 Family